Ten elements of news and newsworthiness

 - Conflict

 Audiences are always interested in disagreements, arguments, and rivalries.
-If an event has a conflict attached to it, many consumers will be interested on that basis alone.
-Let's not forget that it's human nature to choose sides and stand up for that choice.
-Stories that involve conflict include those about religion, sports, business, trials, wars, human rights violations, politics, and even struggles against nature, animals, or outer space.
+If an event creates conflict, many consumers will be interested based on that alone.
+Let's not forget that it's human nature to choose sides and stand up for their opinions, views, and preferences.
+Conflict news stories include religion, politics, legal disputes, sports, business, trials, wars, human rights violations, politics, and even struggles against nature, animals, and outer space.

 - Human interest

-If a situation draws any sort of emotional reaction, it might contain the news element of a human-interest story.
-These stories can be "soft" kid-at-the-petting-zoo snapshots, inspiring comeback accounts, or infuriating reports of incompetence on the part of a public figure.
+If a situation draws an emotional reaction, it might contain the news element of a human-interest story.
+These can be "soft" stories like kid-at-the-petting-zoo snapshots, inspiring comeback stories that give an account of the impossible, or infuriating reports of incompetence on the part of a public figure.
+Your company's employees may fit the human interest angle of news if their story makes them unique.

 - Extremes/superlatives